josh-works/josh-works.github.io/_posts/2021-07-28-depression.md

 I've read a few posts on the topic, where people have expressed some degree of surprise, or they'll have an "ahah" moment, when they realize they've been depressed (or exhibiting signs of depression) for an extended period of time.

-https://zellwk.com/, https://twitter.com/patio11/, and many others.
+I've felt a sense of kinship to how others have talked about their own experiences with depression.
+For example: [https://zellwk.com/](https://zellwk.com/), [https://twitter.com/patio11/](https://twitter.com/patio11/), and many others.
 Most of the articles, talks, conversations I've read on the topic of experiencing depression, I don't even remember many specific details.
 Just a sense of "Hm, this resonates".

 Their words have been of benefit to me.
+In recent conversations with dear friends about depression, I've been finding the benefit and power of establishing a clear narrative, or a correlatory/causal chain.

+For example:

+> {circumstances} primed the pump for me experiencing depression.
+That depression was a reasonable response to those circumstances.
+It also has caused other changes in my life.
+Some of those changes are benign, some changes are self-sabotaging.

 Also, there is a "right time" to capture certain thoughts:

 ![write it now](/images/2020-07-21-write-it-now.jpg)

+Anyway, all this said, I'm spending some time writing this all out.
+I've now started/edited this post a half-dozen or dozen times, and am finding my own thoughts around this topic to be getting clarified and improved as I try to make them legible and coherent.
+I'm already reaping benefit!

 -----------------------